 - 1.)
-Volunteer five hours at Skate Green Bay
+Volunteer five hours at Skate Green Bay &/or GGBFSC Sponsored Camps

 - 2.)
 Volunteer five hours at the GGBFSC Annual Ice Show

 - 3.)
+4 hours of ice monitor during Fall & Spring Ice Sessions.
+(Note: Summer monitoring hours can be used to fulfill previously unfulfilled hours from Spring or bank hours for Fall)

+- 4.)
 Volunteer an additional 12 hours for full and introductory members.
 The additional 12 hour requirement can be waived if one of the following is completed.

-- Serve on a GGBFSC committee
+- Serve on a GGBFSC committee (Note: a maximum # of members allowed on a committee is 5)

 - Testing Committee

 - Fundraising Committee

-- Girl Scout Event Committee
+- Scout Event Committee

 - Christmas Exhibition Committee

 - Marketing Committee

 - Skate Green Bay Committee

 - Spring Banquet Committee

 - Community Outreach Committee

-- Spring Ice Show Committee

-- Opt out by paying \$20 per hour

-Also, skater participation in certain events may require service hour(s) be performed.
+- Spring Ice Show Committee - Camps - Opt out by paying \$20 per hour (Note: Items 1-4 are still required) Also, skater participation in certain events may require service hour(s) be performed.
 For example, GGBFSC test sessions require volunteer hours for those participating.

-Event Service Hour(s) Required Any test session that you are participating in 1 hour per test
+Event Service Hour(s) Required Any test session that you are participating in 1 volunteer segment per test